 Plunging into the World of Feelings

-Pisceans and Neptunians are not afraid of plunging into the world of feelings, and the Neptune archetype describes universal love and compassion.
+Pisceans and Neptunians are not afraid of plunging into the world of feelings.
+The Neptune archetype describes universal love and compassion.
 Commonly, martyrdom and taking care of others can also hold great emotional and manipulative power over loved ones.
-The subject is not black and white and I have only explored some of the darker themes in this topic, which relate to addiction in relationships and the role that Neptune plays.
+This subject is not black and white, however, and I have only explored some of the darker themes in this topic, which relate to addiction in relationships and the role that Neptune plays.